Therapy For Anxiety Rooted in Trauma & Attachment Wounds

 Black and white portrait of a confident woman standing with steady posture, symbolizing emotional resilience and anxiety therapy for high-functioning professionals.

-This isn’t just wishful thinking - it’s the beginning of feeling like yourself again.
+This isn’t just wishful thinking.
+It’s the beginning of feeling like yourself again.

 FAQ: Anxiety Therapy in San Antonio

-• Most anxiety treatment focuses only on thoughts but anxiety also lives in your body and nervous system.
 My approach blends somatic (body-based) techniques with trauma and attachment healing, so we’re not just managing symptoms.
 We’re rewiring the patterns that fuel them.

-• You’re not alone!
+• You’re not alone.
 Many people’s anxiety is deeply rooted in early experiences.
 We’ll explore how old attachment wounds or childhood trauma shaped your nervous system and gently create new ways to feel calm, and connected.
 You don’t have to relive everything to heal.

 • Yes!
 Many of my clients come to me after feeling stuck with traditional approaches.
 By working directly with both your thoughts and your body’s survival responses, we unlock change where “just talking” often can’t reach.
 This can make all the difference.